mike-shea/mike-shea/README.md

 - 👋 Hi, I’m @mike-shea
-- 👀 I’m interested in web development, UI Design & branding
+- 👀 I’m interested in Web Development, SaaS-based enterprise apps and UI/UX
-- 🌱 I’m currently working as a visual design lead && ui developer
+- 🌱 I’m currently working as a Visual Design Leader & UI Developer
 - 💞️ I’m looking to collaborate on projects involving data stories
 - 📫 How to reach me: www.mikeshea.dev